 It’s a matter of education, including lifelong learning.

 I understand Dr. Howe’s point about scientists giving some thought to what they make public.
 However, I’m not sure that the solution is for scientists to bite their tongue.
 Ideally, the public would have the critical thinking skills to take in disclaimers about scientific findings without losing faith in a researcher’s expertise.
 This isn’t something scientists have the ability or the responsibility to address.
 It’s a matter of education, including lifelong learning.
-There is no such thing as too much science.

 We always have more to learn if we dare to know.